 The strength of wood is important for construction projects, as wooden buildings tend to be supported by big vertical poles that transmit forces along their length, running parallel to their grain.
-Positioning wood vertically is ideal, because it can withstand a lot of compression when it is loaded this way.
-Wood is much weaker when it lies horizontally, because they lack resistance to bending across the grain.
+Positioning wood vertically is ideal because it can withstand a lot of compressions when it is loaded this way.
+Wood is much weaker when it lies horizontally because they lack resistance to bending across the grain.

 However, the strength of different types of wood can vary, and Oak has one of the highest resistances to bending.
 This is why it was used in the beams in very old buildings.

 How durable is wood?

 This really is one of its strong points.
 Archaeologists have found remains of wooden items that have been proven to be thousands of years old.
 As long as wood is correctly preserved it will last for a very long time.
 It is a natural material though, so it is always going to be at risk of rotting, being infested with termites, or disease.